ldn-softdev/jtc/User Guide.md

 #### Succinct walk-path syntax
 If you look at the prior example
 ([Aggregating walks](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#aggregating-walks)),
 you may notice that a common part of both walk-paths (`[Directory][:]`) had been given twice.
-There's a way to express it in more succinct syntax: options `-x` and `-y` allows rearrange walk-paths so that `-x` takes an initial common part of the walk-path, whereas `-y` would take care of the varying trailing pars.
+There's a way to express it in a more succinct syntax: options `-x` and `-y` allow rearranging walk-paths so that `-x` takes an initial common part of the walk-path, whereas `-y` would take care of the varying trailing pars.
 Thus the same example cold have been written like this:
 ```bash
 bash $ <ab.json jtc -x'[Directory][:]' -y'<name>l:' -y'<number>l:' -jlnn